boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 **What is The Ape Society?**

-The Ape Society is a blue-chip CNFT project with over 11 million cumulative ADA volume on the main 7K The Ape Society collection and over 2 million cumulative ADA volume on 10k Ape Society Cabins.
+The Ape Society is a blue-chip CNFT project with over 11 million cumulative ADA volume on the main 7K Ape Society collection and over 2 million cumulative ADA volume on 10k Ape Society Cabins.
 The artwork is created by an award-winning studio and the 3-man team driving the project (Congo, Matasa, and Cardman) is exceptionally talented in executing their vision.
-They have applied advanced game theory to the design of the project.
+What really makes this project stands out is that the team has applied advanced game theory to the design of the project.
 The community is like no other in CNFT, with community members constantly building everything from fan art, memes, analytics, youtube content, and even marketing videos with hired voice actors.

 There is also a DAO component -- the team wields no special influence here; they are members of the DAO just like everyone else.
 The DAO is not an investment DAO, rather, it focuses on initiatives to expand the project's reach and bring more people into The Ape Society, as well as create additional utility for holders -- with everything from advertising initiatives to building a new board game.

 For the main Ape Society collection, 7K apes are divided into 7 distinct classes with unique abilities.

-Craftsmen (qty: 2730) - craft items.
-Items can be sold on The Ape Society Marketplace for SOCIETY token.
+Craftsmen (qty: 2730) - While staked, craftsman are able to be deployed to craft various items that can either be placed in their own cabin as furnishings, or sold in the Society marketplace for profit in $society tokens.
+Examples of items that can be crafted are chairs, billboard tables, gramophones, wet bars and other furnishings.
+The size/complexity of the item determines how many days are required for crafting.
 SOCIETY Staking rewards: 1.0x.
 Current floor: 2450 ADA

 Artists (qty: 1428) - provide Whitelist Boost & free frame.
 The free frame will definitely help people get up and running more quickly once they are able to buy frames.
+The whitelist boost gives artists 90% of the WL spots allocated to the Ape Society from other projects.
+The more artists a wallet holds, the higher the probability of a whitelist spot to mint another project.
 SOCIETY Staking rewards: 1.1x.
 Current floor: 2680 ADA